Course Outline

 • Using automated delivery pipelines to enhance quality assurance, stability, and reliability of infrastructure and Terraform deployments for government

-• An overview of Terraform Cloud and Enterprise offerings, including how they improve Terraform workflows and a review of other tools and processes that serve similar needs, such as custom CI/CD pipelines and tools like Atlantis
+• Overview of Terraform Cloud and Enterprise, including how these offerings improve Terraform workflows and the availability of other tools and processes such as custom CI/CD pipelines for Terraform, tools like Atlantis, etc.

 Complex AWS Infrastructure with Terraform